 Responding to the climate emergency presents us with an opportunity for positive change for the city.
-Bold climate action can deliver many benefits such as better health and wellbeing, improved air quality, economic savings for individuals and businesses, new jobs, less congestion on our roads, and cleaner and greener places.
+Bold climate action can deliver benefits such as better health and wellbeing, improved air quality, economic savings for individuals and businesses, new jobs, less congestion on our roads, and cleaner and greener places.

-Carbon contribution of natural environment absorbed by the Tonnes of Carbon diox- ide gas (CO2) taken out of the local atmosphere by the city's natural environment Current Green Space in current condition 573,457 2,104,585 Current Green space improved to the Birmingham Fair Parks Standard after 25 years 2,132,810 Improved and additional Green Space to meet 25- year ambition 621,824 2,282,106
+environment absorbed by the city's natural environment Tonnes of Carbon dioxide gas (CO2) taken out of the local atmosphere by the city's natural environment Current Green Space in current condition 573,457 2,104,585 Current Green space improved to the Birmingham Future Parks Standard after 25 years 581,144 2,132,810 Improved and additional Green Space to meet 25- year ambition 621,824 2,282,106

-Being able to make visible previously invisible benefits of the natural environment help city decisionmakers appreciate their substantial contribution above and beyond their maintenance cost burden.
+Being able to make visible previously invisible benefits of the natural environment helps city decision- makers appreciate their substantial contribution above and beyond their maintenance cost burden.
 (Natural Capital Accounts 2021, WSP)